svbeemen/Ghost-/README.md

-### Features
+**Features**

--   The player can pick a user name.
+-   The player can pick a user name that is visible to the opponent.

--   Game can be played in English and Dutch.
+-   The player can see when the opponent has viewed the new play.

+-   Players will receive a notification when the opponent has added a new letter.

--   A menu button will be available in all stages of the game app.
+-   The default language can be chosen when installing the app.

--   In the menu the user can chose a language, reset the game and view the topscores.
+<<<<<<< HEAD